-Your typical image pin should be enough to be eye-catching and even stop other pinners mid-scroll.
+Your typical image pin should be eye-catching and even stop other Pinners mid-scroll.
 If you have the ability to stage and capture stunning photographs or have an entirely visual product, then image only pins can be valuable.

 Of course, sometimes the thing you’re selling is content, ideas and affiliate products.
 In that case, the goal is to create a well-designed, eye-catching pin where the title is compelling enough to warrant being bookmarked.

 In addition to your standard image pins, you want to create more video/actionable/interactive content.
 Pinterest favors pins that will get people to take an action, and video is great for this.

 Video views on the platform have grown to one billion daily, driven by food and beverage, beauty, DIY, entertainment and home decor.
 For ads, recommend video length is 6-15s long.
 Although, you can make videos anywhere from 4 seconds to 15 minutes in length.
 Use super-short videos (with audio) to catch Pinners with cool demonstrations.

 These are the pins that show up when Pinners show purchase intent.
 Pinners use the platform to create dream collections, so having high-quality images they can swoon over should be part of your strategy.